 Rituals to open and close your day

-All life on earth follows a rhythm that’s governed by the 24-hour oscillation between day and night, light and dark.
-Living in synchronicity with this cycle, which our inner body clock is programed to do via our circadian rhythms, is key to our health and wellbeing.
+All life on Earth follows a rhythm that’s governed by the 24-hour oscillation between day and night, light and dark.
+Living in synchronicity with this cycle is key to our health and wellbeing.

 Morning – how to get out of the right side of bed

 How you get out of bed can set the tone for the whole day.
-If you start off rushed and cranky, your whole day can follow suit.
-How can you set yourself up to feel spacious and supported instead?
 Here are some suggestions.

-- Rise early enough so you don’t have to start the day in a rush.
-Yes, that may mean going to bed half an hour earlier, but it’s worth it!
+Rise early enough so you don’t have to start the day in a rush.
 If you are a night owl, put some energy into re-setting your body clock, so the mornings aren’t so tough.

-- On waking, start the day with some self-appreciation, by acknowledging the qualities and abilities that you bring to teaching.
-Feeling valued is one of our core needs, and you can take responsibility for meeting that need by regularly appreciating yourself, rather than relying only on external recognition.
-Carry this awareness of your inner resource-full-ness into your day.
+On waking, start the day with some self-appreciation, acknowledging the qualities and abilities that you bring to teaching.
+Feeling valued is one of our core needs - meet that need by regularly appreciating yourself, rather than relying only on external recognition, and carry it into your day.

-- Once out of bed, see if you can get some direct sunlight first thing, maybe as you exercise, or commute to work.
-At a minimum go outside to brush your teeth.
+Get some direct sunlight first thing, maybe as you exercise, or commute to work.
 Morning sun helps you wake up naturally, signalling to your body clock that it’s time to release alertness-inducing hormones.
-Solar energy is a source of renewable energy for the human body as well as the planet.

-- If you feel really stressed thinking about the day ahead, get pro-active about lining up someone to talk to.
+If you feel really stressed about the day ahead, get pro-active about lining up someone to talk to.

 Evening – reclaim the night to power down, not power on

-Do you ever wake up feeling hung-over, not from alcohol, but from unprocessed issues from the day before?
-You took some “leftovers” to bed, and then they woke or unsettled you during the night.
-(Read more: Losing sleep over work).
+Do you ever wake up feeling hung over, not from alcohol, but from unprocessed issues from the day before?

-Reclaiming the night for the purpose of bringing the day to a close is worth the effort, as just one or two hours less sleep each night has a measurable effect on our mood, ability to communicate clearly and think straight the next day.
-Even our ability to behave ethically at work declines the less sleep we get.
-(Read more: Sleep your way to Success)
+Just one or two hours less sleep each night has a measurable effect on our mood, ability to communicate clearly and think straight the next day.

+Review your night-time patterns.
 How does your evening line up against sleep hygiene advice, which includes reducing alcohol and caffeine, establishing a wind down routine that includes a 30 to 60-minute technology free period before bed, and regular exercise?
-Also, consider these suggestions that can help change the tone of your evening.
+Also consider these suggestions.

-- Before you leave work, establish some simple practices that indicate closure, even and especially when your to-do list is not all ticked off.
-You can transform the acts of turning off your computer or tidying your desk a little into rituals that signal completion.
+Before you leave work, establish some simple practices that indicate closure.
+Transform turning off your computer or tidying your desk into rituals that signal completion.

-- If you are frustrated by the lack of ticks on your to-do list, write down what you did achieve.
-Before leaving work, allocate a time to address outstanding matters tomorrow.
+If you are frustrated by the lack of ticks on your to-do list, write down what you did achieve.
+Allocate a time to address outstanding matters tomorrow.

-- Look at the activities you do after dinner at home.
-Where possible, chose tasks that close the loop on the day’s activity, rather than crank up something new.
+Look at your after-dinner activities.
+Where possible, choose tasks that close the loop on the day’s activity, rather than crank up something new.

-- Begin to dim the lights in your home, well before bed.
-Take a moment outside and look at the night sky and check what phase the moon is in.
-This is a nice thing to do with your children.
+Begin to dim the lights in your home, well before bed.
+Take a moment to look at the night sky.

-- Notice how you respond to that first wave of tiredness.
-Do you ignore it?
-Or think - it’s too early to go to bed!?
-Unless you are going out, can you embrace it as a reminder that it’s wind-down, not wind-up time?
+Notice how you respond to that first wave of tiredness.
+Can you embrace it as a reminder that it’s wind-down, not wind-up time?

-- Make getting into bed the most delicious thing you could do.
-So rather than plonking yourself on the mattress, lay your body down with great appreciation for how it has served you today, and in anticipation of sleep’s wondrous restoration.
+Make getting into bed the most delicious thing you could do.
+Lay your body down with appreciation for how it has served you, and in anticipation of sleep’s wondrous restoration.

-- Finally, turn the lights out on your nervous system.
+Finally, turn the lights out on your nervous system.
 Imagine that your spinal cord is a high-rise building.
-Then go through each floor (segments of your spine from neck to tail) and turn the lights out.
+Go through each floor and turn the lights out.
 Sweet dreams!